ACTCollaboration/actpols2_like_py/README.md

 act = act_like.ACTPol_s2(data_dir)
 ```

-With some Cls in lists (default is l=2 to l=6000) and some value of the nuisance parameter `yp` (use a prior of 0.9 to 1.0 for yp), you just call the likelihood function.
+With some Cls in lists (default is l=2 to l=6000) and some value of the nuisance parameter `yp` (use a prior of 0.9 to 1.0 for yp), you just call the likelihood function. **Important**: I follow the convention of working with CMB spectra in the (l(l+1)/2pi) C_l form, and that's what this likelihood takes as input.

 ```python
 like = act.loglike(cell_tt, cell_te, cell_ee, yp)
 ```